 What are the Requirements?

 The UK Government’s legislation on fire safety requirements demands that all buildings must be constructed and designed in accordance to the standards set out in the Building Regulations.

 Sprinkler systems installed in residential settings can help to reduce the risk of injuries and death, in addition to significantly reducing the likelihood of property damage.

 The requirements now state that building regulations including mandatory fire sprinkler systems and necessary safety signage must be put in place in all new contractions that stand over 11 metres tall.

-Automatic fire sprinkler systems are required in all newly built commercial buildings with a fire area of over 5,000 square feet, after renovation that pushes the fire area behind 5,000 square feet, or any single tenant expansion requiring a new certificate of occupancy that increase the fire area beyond 12,000 square feet
+Automatic fire sprinkler systems are required in all newly built commercial buildings with a fire area of over 5,000 square feet, after a renovation that pushes the fire area behind 5,000 square feet, or any single tenant expansion requiring a new certificate of occupancy that increases the fire area beyond 12,000 square feet

-Fire pumps should be stationed in order to increase the amount of pressure with a sprinkler system when the system is fed by a non-pressurised water supply or when the water system lacks the required level of pressure to provide enough water to sprinkler heads.
+Fire pumps should be stationed in order to increase the amount of pressure with a sprinkler system when the system is fed by a non-pressurised water supply or when the water system lacks the required level of pressure to provide enough water to the sprinkler heads.
 Where possible, fire pumps should be kept in a separate building.

 If kept in the same building, they should be housed in a fire-rated room with an exterior entrance, marked with the correct signage for easier access.

 The fire sprinkler requirements for commercial buildings also state that water supply control valves must be accessible for easy operation.
-Each valve location should be clearly identifiable, and marked with exterior signs indicating the position of indoor valves.
+Each valve location should be clearly identifiable and marked with exterior signs indicating the position of indoor valves.

 RAD Fire Sprinklers have been exclusively installing residential fire sprinkler systems longer than most companies in the field.